How many women with PMS does it take to change a light bulb?”

 A number of herbs provide general support to the body, improving energy, sugar metabolism, mental functioning, mood, and general health.
 Among these are the adaptogenic herbs Asian ginseng and American ginseng, eleuthero, schisandra, and ashwaganda.
 These can be taken alone or in combination, and for best results should be taken for a minimum of two to three months before significant results are seen.
 Typical dosage ranges are 1 to 2 capsules twice daily or 2 to 4 ml of tincture twice daily.

-The Magic of Women's Cycles
+Honoring the Magic of Our Cycles

 The menstrual cycle has long been a source of magic and mystery.
 Some cultures consider menstruating women to have strange and magical powers.
 The Polynesian word “taboo,” which in English has come to mean something that is forbidden, actually means both “sacred” and “menstruating” in its native language.
 Among many Native American tribes, menstruating women were considered more powerful even than medicine men.